-And wander he did.
-Although every night he was either in his outdoor pen or in the house, during the day he’d often disappear for hours at a time, perhaps revisiting the territory, near or far, that eventually led, however circuitously, to our house.
+Indeed, Buddy’s wanderlust mirrored mine in this fabulous new place.
+During the day, he’d often disappear for hours at a time, perhaps revisiting the territory, near or far, that eventually led, however circuitously, to our house, although every night he was either in his outdoor pen or in the house.
 I didn’t mind this, nor, I presumed, did Linda.
 In fact, I liked Buddy’s independence, befitting of a “country dog,” I thought.
-His independence mirrored mine in this fabulous new place.
-Among other things, it reminded me that we were no longer living among the perils of the city.
-Foolishly, it never occurred to me that such independence would imperil him.
+Among other things, it reminded me that we were no longer living among all the perils of the city.